HaoyuanYang-2023/ImagineFSL/README.md

 **ImagineFSL**:

+Set the pretrain model path in the following shell script and run it:
 ```
-sh run_ct.sh
+sh run_imaginefsl.sh
 ```

-Set the configuration file in  xxx.py and dataset path in the xxx.py.
+You need to set the dataset path in the `dinov2/eval/ct_tuning_mixing.py` first.

 **ImagineFSL_LoRA**: